chaoting-sun/simple-image-uploader/README.md

 _b.
 Receive image in backend_

-I used Multer to handle FormData.
-Multer is a Node.js middleware for handing multipart/form-data, which is a Content-Type that is essential for sending different types of data in a single HTTP POST request.
+Multer, a Node.js middleware, is used for handing multipart/form-data. multipart/form-data is a Content-Type that is essential for sending different types of data in a single HTTP POST request.

 `upload.single("file")` tells Multer that the file should be extracted from the `"file"` field in the incoming form data.
 Then, we can access the form data by `req.file` to access our image.